-We teamed up with Get Safe Online and the Society of Ticket Agents and Retailers (STAR) to create Surfed Arts and show just how easy it is to be tempted to buy fake tickets from fraudsters.
+We've been working with the City of London Police and in partnership with Get Safe Online and the Society of Ticket Agents and Retailers (STAR) to show just how easy it is to be tricked into buying fake tickets online.

 How the 'sale' worked

 During a series of Facebook flash advertising more than 1,500 people tried to purchase music tickets from 'Surfed Arts', out fake ticket sales website.